 - Apply skills in data analysis (as appropriate) in order to test hypotheses.

-- Critically evaluate their findings/creations.
+- Critically evaluate your findings/creations.

-- Demonstrate learning and understanding of, and engagement with, the skills and attributes required to maintain a position of employment and to act effectively and progress within a work based team environment.
+- Demonstrate learning and understanding of, and engagement with, the skills and attributes required to maintain a position of employment and to act effectively and progress within a work-based team environment.

 Careers / Further study

 - Biological Sciences

 - Wildlife and Conservation Sciences